 Rachelle is available from Monday to Friday.
-You can schedule an appointment at 020-3081777 (the assistant doctor).
-If you want to ask the Physical Therapist a question, you can do so by sending an e-mail to email@example.com.
+You can schedule an appointment by sending an email to email@example.com.
+Mention your name, date of birth, phone number and BSN number.
+You can also call 020-3081777 (press 3; the docters assistent) to make an appointment.
+If you want to ask the Physical Therapist a question, you can do so by sending an e-mail to firstname.lastname@example.org.

 Physical therapy is mostly only reimbursed by supplemental insurance.
 Depending on the supplemental package, physical therapy is either reimbursed completely, partially or not at all.
 You can check this in the health insurance policy.
 If the care is not covered by your supplemental insurance, you will have to pay for the treatment costs yourself.
 See the price list on this page for more details.
 If the costs are covered by the supplemental insurance, or you pay for the costs yourself, this will not get deducted from the deductible excess.

 Are you eligible for a chronic authorisation?
 If so, the first 20 treatments are covered by the supplemental insurance, or are yours to pay.
 Afterwards, the treatments are covered by the basic insurance.
 However, the deductible excess is used!

 Please note: you only get a chronic authorisation when the pathology is on the “Chronic List”.
 This does not concern all chronic disorders.

 |Individual session of regular physical therapy||€ 31,00|

 |Intake and after referral||€ 36,00|

 |Treatment at home (only if requested by physician)||€38,50|